Eating Meals at Home Has Benefits

-Temperature: Choose from cold, warm, cool and frozen.
+Temperature: Choose from cold, warm, cool, and frozen.
 Provide a contrast in temperatures.
-Serve hot foods with a cold food (e.g. baked chicken with chilled fruit salad).
+Serve hot foods with cold food (e.g., baked chicken with chilled fruit salad).

-Arrangement: Food should look good, delicious and appealing on the plate.
-A pleasant table setting greatly enhances the appearance of food.
+Arrangement: Food should look good, delicious, and appealing on the plate.
+A pleasant table setting enhances the appearance of food.